75 mm field gun M1897 on M2 carriage: Modernization of field artillery

 In 1934, the first conversion kits were issued to fourteen National Guard field artillery regiments.
 By October 1941, 871 conversions had been authorized but only 605 guns had been completed.
 Modernization of 75 mm guns also involved placing M1897 guns on new M2A1 carriages.
-Production of the M2A2 carriage began in 1936, but the conversion process was slow, and by the end of 1939 only 200 were converted.
-In 1940, a simplified and improved carriage with retractable crescent-shaped jacks known as the M2A3 was introduced.
+Production of the M2A2 carriage, featuring newly made M2 recoil mechanisms assembled from tubes mounted in a cradle (instead of a solid steel forging bored through as on M1897), began in 1936, but the conversion process was slow, and by the end of 1939 only 200 were converted.
+In 1940, a simplified carriage known as the M2A3 was introduced, see below.

+As of 1939, the cost of modernization was about $8,000 per piece – less than a third of a new 105-mm howitzer.

 By 1940, the War Department had modernized 56 of its 81 75 mm gun battalions in the Regular Army and National Guard with these two conversions.
 These guns were used extensively for training and pre-war exercises.
 However, none are believed to have been used in combat by US forces during World War II.

 World War II

 After the defeat of France in the spring of 1940, the U.S. Army became worried about its lack of modern antitank guns.
-In July 1940, a simplified and improved carriage with retractable crescent-shaped jacks known as the M2A3 was introduced, and it was decided to mount M1897 guns on both M2A2 and M2A3 carriages and equip them with direct-fire sights so they could be used as anti-tank guns.
+In July 1940, a simplified carriage with the jack eliminated that lightened the gun about 100 kg but reduced traverse angles by about a third to ±30° known as the M2A3 was introduced, and it was decided to mount M1897 guns on both M2A2 and M2A3 carriages and equip them with direct-fire sights so they could be used as anti-tank guns.
 918 M2A3 carriages had been manufactured by November 1941, and a report that month stated that 554 M2A2 and 188 M2A3 carriages were in service; because of the shortage of modern artillery pieces, these guns were issued to both field artillery and anti-tank units.

-In 1941, field artillery units began converting to the new 105 mm M2 Howitzer, and some M1897s were removed from their towed carriages and installed on the half-track M3 Gun Motor Carriage (GMC).
-The towed version and the M3 GMC was used by American Tank Destroyer battalions during operations in the North African and Italian campaigns.
+In 1941, field artillery units began converting to the new 105 mm M2 Howitzer, and some M1897s were removed from their towed carriages and installed on the half-track M3 gun motor carriage (GMC).
+The towed version and the M3 GMC was used by American tank destroyer battalions during operations in the North African and Italian campaigns.
 M3 GMCs were also used in the Pacific theater during the Philippines campaign and by Marine Regimental Weapons Companies until 1944.
 Their performance in an anti-tank role was adequate against Japanese and Italian armor but inadequate against late war German armor.
 M3 GMCs remained in use with the British in Italy and North West Europe in small numbers until the end of the war.
-Towed guns were also used for training and on March 8, 1945, they were declared obsolete and retired.
+Towed guns were also used for training and on 8 March 1945, they were declared obsolete and retired.